AdaCore/gnatstudio/docs/users_guide/projects.rst

   Each tool used by GPS (such as the compiler, pretty-printer, and debugger) has its own set of switches.
-Moreover, these switches may depend on the file being processed and the programming language it's written in.
+Moreover, these switches may depend on the file being processed and the programming language it is written in.

 .. index:: project; languages